-In total the journey would likely take you in excess of 1.5 hours.
+In total, the journey would likely take you in excess of 1.5 hours.
 However, below I’ve listed the hotels we’re aware of that offer a shuttle bus to both Disney and Universal Studios.

-So, while they don’t offer one between the two it maybe possible to go back to the hotel to then catch another bus from the hotel out to the other park whether it be Walt Disney World or Universal.
+So, while they don’t offer one between the two it is possible to go back to the hotel to then catch another bus from the hotel out to the other park whether it be Walt Disney World or Universal.

 Hotels With A Shuttle Bus To Both Disney & Universal Studios.

-You can then ‘double check’ or get the reassurance of the shuttle service facility either by checking recent reviews from travellers on TripAdvisor or by ringing the hotel directly.
+You can then ‘double-check’ or get the reassurance of the shuttle service facility either by checking recent reviews from travellers on TripAdvisor or by ringing the hotel directly.